Tat Khalsa: Origin

 After the assassination of the Mughal emperor Farrukh Siyar in 1719, Sikh persecution lessened enough to allow for occasional general meetings at Amritsar, where the Bandai faction demanded 50% of the income from donations and offerings at the Darbar Sahib, which the Tatt Khalsa refused as baseless.
 Mata Sundari, in Delhi upon hearing of the rising tensions, dispatched Bhai Mani Singh with six other Sikhs to manage the Darbar Sahib, with the instruction that the entire income of the gurdwara go to Guru ka Langar.
 On Vaisakhi 1721, the Bandai faction fortified their camp in preparation for conflict, though both factions agreed to mediation offered by Mani Singh, agreeing to the determination of the site: Two slips of paper, each with one of the factions' salutes written on them, were dropped in the sarovar, or pool surrounding the gurdwara; the traditional Khalsa salute surfaced first, and many Bandais immediately bowed and came to the Khalsa side, though some objected to the validity of the mediation.
 A wrestling match in front of the Akal Takht between representatives of each faction was then agreed to, with Tatt Khalsa represented by Miri Singh, son of the Khalsa leader Kahn Singh, and Sangat Singh, the son of the Bandai leader Lahaura Singh.
 After Miri Singh's victory, and that of the Tatt Khalsa, the bulk of remaining Bandais joined the Khalsa side, and the few remaining holdouts were driven away, ending the schism.

+After the eviction of the Bandais from Amritsar, the Tat Khalsa took control of it and established it as their centre.
+During the post-Banda Singh Bahadur period, most Sikhs lived as civilians in the Mughal Empire.
+However, a proportion of the Sikhs continued their rebellion against the Mughal authority in the form of guerilla warfare, with these rebel Sikhs being known as the Tat Khalsa.
+The Tat Khalsa also opposed sectarian Sikh groups that continued a lineage of personal guruship in the post-Guru Gobind Singh period, such as the Gulab Rahis and Gangushahis.

 Singh Sabha

 Later, the name would be used by the dominant Singh Sabha faction in Lahore founded in 1879 to rival the Amritsar Singh Sabha.
 The name was used to connote Sikhs with full readiness and commitment to action on behalf of the Sikh community, in contrast to ḍhillaṛ, or "indolent, passive, ineffectual" Sikhs.

 The leader of the Tat Khalsa Singh Sabha was Gurmukh Singh, a professor at the Oriental College of Lahore.
-He contacted Kahn Singh Nabha, a notable scholar, who wrote Mahan Kosh (encyclopedia of Sikhism) and Ham Hindu Nahin (We are not Hindus).
+He contacted Kahn Singh Nabha, a notable scholar, who wrote Mahan Kosh (Encyclopedia of Sikhism) and Ham Hindu Nahin (We are not Hindus).
 Bhai Gurmukh Singh and Kahn Singh Nabha later mentored Max Arthur Macauliffe, a divisional judge, to undertake the translation of Granth Sahib (finished in 1909).

+Khalistan movement

+Avtar Singh Brahma founded a Khalistani militant outfit named Tat Khalsa in the 1980s.